-In fact, having this quieter, more contemplative mindset has been so misunderstood that some people erroneously believe that introverts are more likely to be narcissists, since we’re perceived at times as being “cold, distant, rude and arrogant”.
-This myth still prevails even on well-known sites like thesaurus.com, where you’ll find the term “narcissist” and “loner” as synonyms for “introvert”.
+In fact, having this quieter, more contemplative mindset has been so misunderstood that some people erroneously believe that introverts are more likely to be narcissists, since we’re perceived at times as being “cold, distant, rude and arrogant.”
+Until very recently, this myth prevailed even on well-known sites like thesaurus.com, where the term “narcissist” and “loner” were used as synonyms for “introvert.”

 So, let’s circle back to our original question: do narcissists target introverts?
 Or do introverts’ generally calm, thoughtful demeanor make them an easy target for toxic people?